 The world of technology offers a lot of new opportunities for innovation and ideas.
 For entrepreneurs looking to make their mark in the tech business world, finding the necessary funding and assistance on your own can be tricky.

 However, there are options, such as the many startup incubators aimed at helping these startups succeed.
-This slideshow features a list of 25 startup incubators that attempt to do just that for startups here in the U.S. and around the world.
-Read on and be inspired.
+This features a list of 25 startup incubators that attempt to do just that for startups here in the U.S. and around the world.
+Read on, learn what’s out there, and be inspired.

 In 2005, Y Combinator set out to build a new model for startup funding.
 That model involves investing a small amount of money in a large number of startups twice per year.
 The incubator has funded over 550 startups to date, including big names like Reddit, Airbnb, and Dropbox.